SignalRichard/dotnet-console-interview-example/README.md

 ## Example

-Remove all instances of single even numbers from a string.
+Remove all instances of single (non-consecutive) even numbers from a string.

 * `22 Park Avenue` => `22 Park Avenue`
 * `21 Park Avenue` => `1 Park Avenue`